-This scholarship is valued at approximately $10,000 pa, to be paid in two instalments, after census date each trimester, and includes one-on-one weekly tuition during the trimester 0and supervision of the recipient whilst playing services, by the organist from St John's Cathedral.
+This scholarship is valued at approximately $10,000, to be paid in two instalments, after census date each trimester, and includes one-on-one weekly tuition during the trimester and supervision of the recipient whilst playing services, by the organist from St John's Cathedral.

-Payments are made within six weeks after the Census Date subject to maintaining ongoing eligibility requirements.
+Payments are made up to six weeks after the Census Date subject to maintaining ongoing eligibility requirements.